tlentz/d2modmaker/README.md

 ## v0.5.1

 * Fixed an issue that caused 1.14 game to crash with Cowzzz option enabled.
+* Adds new feature `RemoveLevelRequirements`
+    * Removes level requirements from items (Oskill level requirements still apply!).
+* Adds new feature `RemoveAttRequirements`
+    * Removes attribute requirements from items.
+* Adds new feature `RemoveUniqCharmLimit`
+    * Allows to carry more than 1 unique charm of the same type.

 ## v0.5.0
 * Randomization has been reworked.
 Old seeds are invalidated.